DeveloppeurPascal/one-shot-tools/README.md

 Of course change the domaine name "mesimf371818.ovh" hard coded in the source before doing anything with this program.

+## TDirectory_CreateDirectory_Check

+Test methods TDirectory.CreateDirectory(), TDirectory.Delete() and the TPath.GetXXXPath() for Delphi programs on all available platforms.

 ## tirages_au_sort

 To attribute gains in a lotery depending on the number of participants and gifts.